jpweideman/DL-Storm-Initiation-Nowcasting/src/utils/README.md

 - `--overlap_threshold`: Overlap threshold for new storm detection (default: 0.1)
 - `--out`: Optional output JSON file for results

-**Output**: JSON file with storm and new storm counts for each temporal section, useful for analyzing temporal patterns in storm activity.
+**Output**: JSON file with storm and new storm counts for each temporal section.
+Useful for analyzing temporal patterns in storm activity and for determining training-validation-testing splits.

 ## Main Python Functions